Espinoza v. Montana Department of Revenue

 In Espinoza, parents of students who attend private religious schools challenged a state tax credit program that did not include religious schools.
 The program provided a dollar-for-dollar tax credit for donations to an entity that pays tuition at private schools.
 The parents’ case went to the Montana Supreme Court, which struck the program, ruling that the state constitution forbids the creation of a tax credit program that supports private religious schools.
 Now, the U.S. Supreme Court will decide whether Montana’s decision to restrict such a program violates the Free Exercise Clause of the U.S. Constitution.

 “The Supreme Court has long recognized that government may not directly fund religious exercise,” Hollman said.
 “So it is neither surprising nor discriminatory that Montana’s constitution, like those in other states, protects religious liberty by avoiding even the indirect funding of religion.
 No-aid provisions ensure that state funds are preserved for state purposes and not used to advance religion.
 The Court should reject blanket attacks on no-aid provisions and uphold Montana’s law that preserves public funding for its public schools.”

 The U.S. Supreme Court heard oral arguments in the case on January 22, 2020 (read highlights here).
-A ruling is expected before the end of June.

 From the Brief